UWO-CS346-Fall-25/cs346f25-trivia-game-app/docs/README.md

 Week 11 -> Updated app to direct a user to the login page when not logged in.
 Implemented login and registration using a databse and password encryption for security with basic password and email checks, as well as adding a password strength meter.
 Express session persistence and logout features are unchanged from previous versions.

+Week 12 -> If, no questions are currently stored in the database, the app uses an API to auto-populate 8 games with 6 questions each into the database.
+These questions are all of random difficulty and category.
+No API/.env setup is required other than what is needed to connect to the Supabase DB.
+The leaderboard on the homepage is now functional because of the new user scores table.
+Note, the code to make the new table is found in the schema.sql file.
+Previously existing users are out of date, and new ones will be needed to use this new version of the app.

 ### Available Scripts

 - `npm start`: Start the production server